 Once it’s running, you’ll see data on your NPS score, vote distribution, and more.

-As well as seeing quantitative data, you’ll see what your customers are saying about your company.
+As well as seeing quantitative data, you’ll see qualitative data with what your customers say about your company.

-With the combination of quantitative and qualitative feedback, you’ll get a full picture of how your customers are feeling.
+With the combination of quantitative and qualitative feedback, you’ll get a complete picture of your overall satisfaction.

 Looking at your NPS will force you to confront that not everyone would recommend your product to others, and you can then figure out how to take the customer experience to the next level.